MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/MulticurrencyManagement.md

 can be printed on reports, as well as printing reports specific to multicurrency.
 You also can view and compare open-year or historical multicurrency information in detail or summary form.

->   This introduction is divided into the following sections:

--   *What’s in this manual*

--   *Symbols and conventions*

--   *Resources available from the Help menu*

--   *Send us your documentation comments*

-#### What’s in this manual

 This manual is designed to give you an understanding of how to use the features of Multicurrency Management, and how it integrates with the Microsoft Dynamics®